pvlbzn/Today/Jun11/general_multitasking.md

 It is a process of storing and restoring the state, execution context, of a process or thread so that execution can be resumed from the same point at a later time.
 This enables multiple processes to share a single CPU.

 Context switches are usually computationally intensive.
 That is why 800 threads is slower than 8.

+-

+#### Processes and Threads
+Each *process* has a complete set of its own variables, threads share the same data.